corasan/image-compressor/README.md

 # @corasan/image-compressor

 `@corasan/image-compressor` is a React Native module that allows you to compress images using OpenCV.
-Built with C++ and Swift with the power of [Nitro Modules](https://github.com/mrousavy/nitro).
+Built with [Nitro Modules](https://github.com/mrousavy/nitro).

-## ⚠️ WORK IN PROGRESS ⚠️

-> [!WARNING]
-> This package is still in development and very much an experiment.
-It's not ready for production use yet.
-Has only been tested on iOS using Expo.

 ## Installation

-You will need to install `react-native-nitro-modules` in your project.
+You will need to install `react-native-nitro-modules` in your app.

 ```sh
 yarn add @corasan/image-compressor react-native-nitro-modules